dotnet/vblang/proposals/proposal-FlagsEnumOperators.md

     * This usage is analogous to `IsSet`, those returns a `Boolean`.
     * `IsClr` is supported via negation `Not flags!flag` or comparing against `flags!flag = false`.

-Two other additional operator, are to be consider also;=
+Two other additional operator, are to be consider also;-
   * `flags!+flag`
     * This is analogous to `[Set](Of Fe As <Flags>Enum)(flags As Fe, Flag As Fe) As Fe`
   * `flags!-flag`